Opentrons/otone_backend/README.md

-# Openttrons OT.One Desktop App
+# Opentrons OT.One Desktop App

 This is a port of the current OT.One backend and frontend codebases to be an executable for OSX/Windows machines directly connected to the Smoothieboard